senia-psm/zio-test-akka-http/README.md

 There should be an assertion for every [inspector from original Akka-HTTP Route TestKit](https://doc.akka.io/docs/akka-http/current/routing-dsl/testkit.html#table-of-inspectors).
 If you can't find an assertion for existing inspector please open an issue.

-Note that assertions are lazy on response fetching - you can use assertions for status code and headers even if route returns an infinite body:
+Note that assertions are eager on response fetching by default - you can't use assertions for status code and headers if route returns an infinite body.

-Assertions are incompatible with `assert` - use `assertM` instead.
+To avoid eager response body fetching use lazy `?~>` method instead of last `~>`:

 ```scala
 import akka.http.scaladsl.model.StatusCodes.OK